 - All crew will be vaccinated at least two weeks before commencing their duties onboard.

 - NCLH will operationalize the protocols developed by the Healthy Sail Panel (“HSP”) (led by former Secretary of the Department of Health and Human Services Michael Leavitt and former Commissioner of the Food and Drug Administration Dr. Scott Gottlieb).
-These include universal testing of guests and crew and required vaccines, “thereby creating a safe, “bubble-like” environment”.
+These include universal testing of guests and crew and required vaccinations, “thereby creating a safe, “bubble-like” environment.”

-- On or about July 4th 2021, NCLH will begin cruise operations at a reduced capacity of 60%, ramping the fleet departing from U.S. ports, and increasing capacity by 20% every 30 days.
+- On or about July 4th 2021, NCLH will resume cruising from US ports with three ships, each at a reduced capacity of 60%, and increasing each ship's capacity by 20% every 30 days.

 - Stringent requirements will remain in place until public health conditions allow for the implementation of more lenient protocols.

-The letter, to be clear, is Mr Del Rio requesting the CDC allow them to sail - but it sounds a lot more like them informing the agency of their plans.
-It does mention continuing to work with the CDC, but doesn’t seem to indicate they intent to get anything more from the CDC in order to continue beyond an okay.
+The letter, to be clear, is Mr Del Rio requesting the CDC to allow them to sail - but it sounds a lot more like them informing the agency of their plans.
+It does mention continuing to work with the CDC, but the letter seems to request an approval to sail, and not additional guidelines to follow before being permitted to do so.

 This is an interesting technique.
-The CDC might capitulate, acknowledging that the combination of protocols, shipboard enhancements, and vaccine requirements eclipse the CDC requirements – but there is almost certain to be additional discussion after this letter.
+The CDC might capitulate, acknowledging that the combination of protocols, shipboard enhancements, and vaccination requirements eclipse the CDC requirements; however, they'd seem less likely to simply approve Mr Del Rio's request than to engage in further discussions.
 Whether that discussion involves meetings and tweaks to the plan, or a court battle, may be the big question.

 What we don’t expect is the cruise company to abandon this plan without a fight.
 In the past month or two, they’ve moved considerable numbers of crew members around, seemingly preparing to sail.
 They even stopped selling cruises before September as they redeploy their fleet subsequent to cancellation of the Alaska cruise season.
 This is a lot of work and expense that leads us to believe this is an action plan, not posturing to placate creditors expecting cash flow by the summer, or a PR stunt to get the public to apply more pressure to the CDC.

-Of course, regardless of how this plays out, the past weeks have been full of movement in getting closer to a safe resumption of cruising, and it seems clear that NCLH intents to be aggressive about that restart with their lines, Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises.
+Of course, regardless of how this plays out, the past weeks have been full of movement in getting closer to a safe resumption of cruising, and it seems clear that NCLH intends to be aggressive about that restart for their lines: Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises.

 The Full Letter